The Best London Art Colleges

 2. Royal College of Art

-One of the oldest art colleges in the city, the Royal College of Art was founded in 1837 and underwent many changes including location right up to the present day.
-Now, with three campuses stretched across the capital, this art college has seen many famous faces through its doors over time, including film director Ridley Scott and actor Alan Rickman to name a few.
-With all that being said, this is a fantastic university to take a look at.
+One of the oldest art colleges in the city, the Royal College of Art, was founded in 1837 and underwent many changes, including location up to the present day.
+Now, with three campuses stretched across the capital, this art college has seen many famous faces through its doors over time, including film director Ridley Scott and actor Alan Rickman, to name a few.
+With all that being said, this is a fantastic university.

 1 Hester Rd | Website